lanigon/timefi/README.md

-# ETH global hackthon for Bankok 2024
+# ETH global hackthon for Bankok 2024(Best Blind App built with Create-Nillion-App: $2,500 )
 We will create four branches here:

 + Main branch: with README file